 The government-wide financial statements provide readers with a broad overview of the District's finances, in a matter similar to a private-sector business.
-The government wide financial statements can be found on pages 19 - 21 of this report.
+The government wide financial statements can be found in the financial section of this report.